DipMathUniTO/SymOrb.jl/docs/src/installation.md

 $ curl -fsSL https://install.julialang.org | sh -s -- -y
 ```

-### Step 2: Install `SymPath` (all platforms)
+### Step 2: Install `SymOrb` (all platforms)
 !!! info
-    `SymPath.jl` is not yet registered in the Julia General registry.
+    `SymOrb.jl` is not yet registered in the Julia General registry.
 Therefore, you need to install it directly from the GitHub repository.

-In the following, it is assumed that you want to create a new project where you will use `SymPath`.
-If you want to install `SymPath` in an existing project, you can skip the first two steps.
+In the following, it is assumed that you want to create a new project where you will use `SymOrb`.
+If you want to install `SymOrb` in an existing project, you can skip the first two steps.

 Julia projects are simply directories that contain a `Project.toml` file.